What Goes Into an Appraisal?

 The majority of the participants are quite familiar.
 The real estate agent is the most known entity in the transaction.
 Next, the lender provides the financial capital needed to fund the transaction.
 And ensuring all requirements of the exchange are completed and that the title is clear to pass from the seller to the purchaser is the title company.

-So, what party is responsible for making sure the value of the property is in line with the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the real estate is worth the amount being paid?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Bowers Real Estate & Appraisal Services will ensure, you as an interested party, are informed.

 Paired Sales Analysis